ASalad42/CI-Continuous-Integration-and-CD-Continuous-Delivery-and-Deployment/README.md

 ## Jenkins

 Jenkins is an open-source automation server in which the central build and CI process take place, It is a Java-based program with packages for Windows, macOS, & Linux.
+Build automation server > builds your jobs and automates > lots of plugins

 ![image](https://user-images.githubusercontent.com/104793540/187895244-e8d9c5da-eb4b-471a-b555-6b502e94b0f1.png)